 billy has a BS in Environmental Science from Rutgers.
 He came to RMBL in 1972 and has worked in the library, food service and plant, starting the accounting in 1980.
 Also worked for CO avalanche center for 30 years and was on a fire fighting hot shot crew for 5.
 A founder and board member of the Gothic Cricket Club.

 Ian Breckheimer, PhD

-Research Scientist in Spatial Ecology and Data Richness
+Research Scientist in Spatial Ecology and Data Synthesis

 Dr. Ian Breckheimer is a landscape ecologist and Research Scientist at Rocky Mountain Biological Laboratory.
 Originally from Saluda, North Carolina, Ian and his wife Lizza moved to the Gunnison Valley from Cambridge, Massachusetts after Ian's 2-year stint as an NSF Postdoctoral Fellow at Harvard University.
 Ian’s research focuses on how landscapes (and the plants and people that live there) are adapting to global change.
 Much of his work links field measurements of ecological processes such as plant growth and flowering to their landscape context via imagery collected from drones, airplanes, and satellites.

 Ben joined the RMBL team in late 2019.
 He is a graduate of Western State Colorado University with degrees in Accounting, Business, and Economics.
 His passion for the Gunnison Valley is only matched by that for his wife, Carrie.
 Together they enjoy anything and everything to do with the outdoors.
 When he’s not in the office, you can likely find him floating down river or searching for his next powder turns on the mountain.